 The ruins of Tenby castle stand on the headland west of Tenby, and although the remaining structure dates from the 13th century, the cliff top has been fortified since 1153.

-Fun family days out in Pembrokeshire
+Fun family days out

 From rollercoasters and a haunted house, to crazy golf and a boating lake.
 This theme park has enough to keep kids [and adults!] of all ages entertained.
 Just remember to take a waterproof for those splash-down rides!